We may earn a commission if you make a purchase through the links on our website.

 3. Paessler PRTG – FREE TRIAL

-An IP/network scanner and monitor software to keep an eye on critical servers.
-Paessler PRTG’s unified monitoring is used not only for network devices but also for bandwidth, servers, apps, virtual environments, IoT and more.
+Paessler PRTG is an IP/network scanner and monitoring software to keep an eye on critical servers. its unified monitoring is used not only for network devices but also for bandwidth, servers, apps, virtual environments, IoT and more.

 Key Features: